digital-asset/daml/docs/source/daml-script/index.rst

 means that you cannot use scenarios to test other ledger clients, e.g., your UI or :doc:`DAML triggers </triggers/index>`.

-DAML script addresses this problem by providing you with an API with the simplicity of DAML scenarios and all the benefits such as being able to reuse your DAML types and logic while running against an actual ledger.
-This means that you can use it to test automation logic, your UI but also for
+DAML Script addresses this problem by providing you with an API with the simplicity of DAML scenarios and all the benefits such as being able to reuse your DAML types and logic while running against an actual ledger in addition to allowing you to experiment in :ref:`DAML Studio <scenario-results>`.
+This means that you can use it to test automation logic, your UI but also for :ref:`ledger initialization
-:ref:`ledger initialization <script-ledger-initialization>` where scenarios cannot be used (with the exception of :doc:`/tools/sandbox`).
+<script-ledger-initialization>` where scenarios cannot be used (with
+the exception of :doc:`/tools/sandbox`).

 You can also use DAML Script interactively using :doc:`/daml-repl/index`.